balancer/scaffold-balancer-v3/README.md

 Connect the account you specified in the `.env` file using your favorite wallet extension and start splashing around in your pool with swaps, joins, and exits!

-⚠️ You may need to add a local development network with rpc url `http://127.0.0.1:8545/` and chain id `31337`.
-Also, you may need to reset the nonce data for your wallet exension if it gets out of sync.

-TODO @matt - Showcase the front end at a high level (showing, with a pool address input already, the possible interactions you can do with it).

 ### 0.3 Scaffold ETH 2 Guide

 #### 0.3.1 Deployment

 > SE-2 is setup to hot reload the frontend with contracts that are directly deployed via the `DeployFactoryAndPool.s.sol` script.
 This means our frontend captures the pool factory and mock token contracts, but not the pool contract because it is deployed by calling a method on the factory.

 This command runs `DeployFactoryAndPool.s.sol` which deploys a pool factory, deploys mock tokens, deploys a pool, and initializes the pool.
 The factory contract and mock tokens will show on the "Debug" page.
 The pool contract address will print in the terminal, but can also be selected from the dropdown on the "Pools" page.
-Configuration options are specified in `HelperConfig.s.sol`
+All deployment configuration options are specified in `HelperConfig.s.sol`

 ```bash
 yarn deploy:all
 ```

 This command runs `DeployPool.s.sol` using the last pool factory you deployed.
 You can copy and paste the address from terminal or refresh the pool explorer page and select it from the dropdown.
-Configuration options are specified in `HelperConfig.s.sol`
+All deployment configuration options are specified in `HelperConfig.s.sol`

 ```bash
 yarn deploy:pool